Back

 • Mood and Cognitive Support:

-Turmeric: Some studies suggest that curcumin in turmeric may have neuroprotective effects, potentially supporting cognitive function.
+Turmeric: Some clinical research suggest that curcumin in turmeric may have neuroprotective effects, potentially supporting cognitive function.

 Ginger: Traditionally used to improve mood and reduce stress.